yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Encounter-intro.md

 6. **Diagnosis**: Link to a Condition diagnosed as a result of the Encounter.
 Can obviously be provided only if the Condition FHIR Resource is also being offered.
 If populated then it is required to rank the Conditions, and to assign one the "role" of "Chief Complaint"

+7. **Outcome fields**: Care Connect defines three extension fields which cover aspects of the encounter outcome:
+   - **Outcome of Attendance** - relevant to outpatient encounters
+   - **Emergency Care Discharge Status** - relevant to emergency encounters
+   - **Discharge Method** - found in the "hospitalization", and relevant to inpatient encounters

+   These provide valuable information which is important to populate.
+However it is expected that only **one** of the three will be populated, as relevant for the type of encounter

-7. **Hospitalization**: To provide details of admission and discharge.
+8. **Hospitalization**: To provide details of admission and discharge.
 As described above then, depending on circumstances, it might be actually populated fully, partially, or not at all.
 See below for further details of the fields contained

 ### **Optional fields**